cloudpotions/PDF-to-Excel-Bank-Statements-Converter/README.md

 ## How It Works

-This script is a **GUI-based tool** (Graphical User Interface), so you don’t need to be a programmer to use it.
+This script is a **GUI based tool**, so you don’t need to be a programmer to use it.
 Here’s what it does:

 1. **Select PDF Folder**: A pop-up window will ask you to select a folder with all the PDF documents you wish to process.
 It will process ALL PDF in that folder, so make sure you do not run it in Downloads folder - Save your PDF files to a new Folder (For example, Chase Bank Statements 2024 Folder)